joerg-schneider/airtunnel/README.md

 Here we can see, that the script makes use of the declared key-columns to de-duplicate the inputs.

-The Python script for `enrollment` looks like this:
+The Python script `enrollment.py` looks like this:

 ```python
 from airtunnel import PandasDataAsset, PandasDataAssetIO